beata-kapinos/beata-kapinos/README.md

 ## About me:
 🔍 I switched to IT industry and step by step I develop my skills in Automation Testing. <br />
 🌱 I am well motivated and consistent.
-I like to collaborate and learn new stuff
+I like to collaborate and learn new stuff.
 ## Reach me:
 https://www.linkedin.com/in/beata-kapinos/
 ## Technologies: